galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 >
 {: .hands_on}

-By default, Merqury generates three collections as output: stats, plots and QV stats.
+By default, Merqury generates three collections as output: stats, plots, and QV stats.

-The copy number spectum plot, known as *spectra-cn* plot (fig. 9a), tracks the multiplicity of each k-mer found in the Hi-Fi read set and colors it by the number of times it is found in a given assembly .
+The copy number spectum plot, known as *spectra-cn* plot (fig. 9a), tracks the multiplicity of each k-mer found in the HiFi read set and colors it by the number of times it is found in a given assembly .
 Merqury connects the midpoint of each histogram bin with a line, giving the illusion of a smooth curve.
 Remember that the histogram dataset was generated previously by Meryl.

 ![fi9:Merqury plot](../../images/vgp_assembly/merqury_cn_plot.png "Merqury CN plot")

-The black region in the left side corresponds to k-mers found only in the read set; it is usually indicative of sequencing error in the read set, although also can be indicative of missing sequences in the assembly.
-The read area represents one-copy k-mers in the genome, while blue area represents two-copy k-mers originating. from homozygous sequence or haplotype-specific duplications.
+The black region in the left side corresponds to *k*-mers found only in the read set; it is usually indicative of sequencing error in the read set, although it can also be indicative of missing sequences in the assembly.
+The read area represents one-copy *k*-mers in the genome, while blue area represents two-copy *k*-mers originating from homozygous sequence or haplotype-specific duplications.
 From that figure we can state that the sequencing coverage is around 30x.

 The figure 1b corresponds to the assembly spectrum plot.
-This plot is helpful for measuring diploid assembly completeness as it shows the fraction of k-mers specific to both the primary and alternate assemblies ({% cite Rhie2020 %}).
+This plot is helpful for measuring diploid assembly completeness as it shows the fraction of *k*-mers specific to both the primary and alternate assemblies ({% cite Rhie2020 %}).

 # Post-assembly processing

 An ideal haploid representation would consist of one allelic copy of all heterozygous regions in the two haplomes, as well as all hemizygous regions from both haplomes ({% cite Guan2019 %}).
-However, in high heterozygous genomes, assembly algorithms are frequently not able identify the highly divergent allelic sequences, resulting in the assembly of those regions as separate contigs, which can lead to issues in downstream analysis, such as scaffolding, gene annotation and read mapping in general ({% cite Small2007 %}, {% cite Guan2019 %}, {% cite Roach2018 %}).
+However, in highly heterozygous genomes, assembly algorithms are frequently not able to identify the highly divergent allelic sequences, resulting in the assembly of those regions as separate contigs, which can lead to issues in downstream analysis, such as scaffolding, gene annotation, and read mapping in general ({% cite Small2007 %}, {% cite Guan2019 %}, {% cite Roach2018 %}).
 In order to solve this problem, we are going to use purge_dups; this tool will allow us to identify and reassign allelic contigs.

 ## Remove haplotypic duplication with **purge_dups**

-This stage can consist in three substages: coverage related calculation, generation of all versus all self-alignment and resolution of haplotigs and overlaps (fig. 10).
+This stage consists of three substages: coverage related calculation, generation of all-versus-all self-alignment, and resolution of haplotigs and overlaps (fig. 10).

 ![fig4:Post-processing step](../../images/vgp_assembly/purge_dupspipeline.png "Purge_dups pipeline.
 Adapted from github.com/dfguan/purge_dups.")

 ### Read-depth analysis

-Initially we need to collapse the collection into a single dataset.
+Initially, we need to collapse the collection into a single dataset.

 > ### {% icon hands_on %} Hands-on: Collapse the collection
 >
 > 1. {% tool [Collapse Collection](toolshed.g2.bx.psu.edu/repos/nml/collapse_collections/collapse_dataset/4.2) %} with the following parameters:
 >    - {% icon param-collection %} *"Collection of files to collapse into single dataset"*:`HiFi_collection (trim)`
-> 2. Rename de output as `HiFi reads collapsed`
+> 2. Rename the output as `HiFi reads collapsed`
 {: .hands_on}

 Now, we will map the reads against the primary assembly by using Minimap2 ({% cite Li2018 %}), an alignment program designed to map long sequences.

 > ### {% icon hands_on %} Hands-on: Map the reads to contigs with **Minimap2**
 >
 > 1. {% tool [Map with minimap2](toolshed.g2.bx.psu.edu/repos/iuc/minimap2/minimap2/2.17+galaxy4) %} with the following parameters: